List of English palindromic phrases

 A palindrome is a word, number, phrase, or other sequence of symbols that reads the same backwards as forwards, such as the sentence: "A man, a plan, a canal – Panama".
 Following is a list of palindromic phrases of two or more words in the English language, found in multiple independent collections of palindromic phrases.

-As late as 1821, The New Monthly Magazine reported that there was only one known palindrome in the English language.
-In the following centuries, many more English palindomes were constructed.
+As late as 1821, The New Monthly Magazine reported that there was only one known palindrome in the English language: "Lewd did I live, & evil did I dwel (sic)".
+In the following centuries, many more English palindromes were constructed.
 For many long-attested or well-known palindromes, authorship can not be determined, although a number can tentatively be attributed to a handful of prolific palindrome creators.
 Because of the popularity of palindromes as a form of word play, a number of sources have collected and listed popular palindromes, and palindrome-constructing contests have been held.